The Problem With New Year's Resolutions: What to Do Instead

-Most important, be patient.
+Most importantly, be patient.
 It takes time to achieve important goals, especially changes in behavior.

-These observations are drawn from my book, Quitting---Why We Fear It and Why We Shouldn’t—in Life, Love, and Work.
-(Da Capo Press, 2015).
+These observations are drawn from my book, Quitting—Why We Fear It and Why We Shouldn’t—in Life, Love, and Work.

 Norcross, John & J. Vangarelli, Dominic.
 (1988).
 The resolution solution: Longitudinal examination of New Year's change attempts.
 Journal of Substance Abuse.
 1. 127-134

 Deci, Edward L and Richard M. Ryan, “The ‘What’ and ‘Why’ of Goal Pursuits” Human Needs and the Self-Determination of Behavior,” Psychological Inquiry (2000), 13(4), 227-268.